metafates/mangal/README.md

     go install -ldflags="-s -w" github.com/metafates/mangal@latest

 > `-ldflags="-s -w"` makes the binary smaller
+>
-> Use this method if others are not working for some reason
+> Use this method if others are not working for some reason.
+> And please open an issue if so

 ### Linux